isc-projects/bind9/PLATFORMS.md

-In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, and the OpenSSL cryptography library.
-Atomic operations support from the compiler is needed, either in the form of builtin operations, C11 atomics or the Interlocked family of functions on Windows.
+In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, the `libuv` asynchronous I/O library, and the OpenSSL cryptography library.
+Atomic operations support from the compiler is needed, either in the form of builtin operations, C11 atomics, or the `Interlocked` family of functions on Windows.

 BIND 9.15 requires fairly recent version of libuv library to run (>= 1.x).
 For some of the older systems listed below, you will have to install updated libuv